“Disappointingly Crude and Profane”

 What You Need To Know:

 ANACONDA has many funny, exciting moments, but the comedy’s a bit sporadic in the movie’s first half.
 So, the movie’s a bit disappointing.
 The ending is good fun, though.
 Sadly, however, the laughs and excitement in ANACONDA are spoiled by lots of strong foul language, which includes 14 totally gratuitous strong profanities, plus more than 40 obscenities.
 Also, Doug and Griff’s friend, Kenny, has a drug problem they’re trying to cure.
 That said, ANACONDA tells a tale about four friends working together to overcome natural and human evil.
-MOVIEGUIDE® advises extreme caution.
+MOVIEGUIDE® advises excessive caution.

 Content: